jcfgonc/CG-Shadow-Project/README.md

 - Abandon old deprecated GLee and move to a better OpenGL extension loading library
 - Reduce the shadow algorithm to two passes
 - Use cube mapping to produce shadows for the entire scene
+- Use a more extensive 3D model loading library
+- Change code so that it uses the programmable pipeline instead of the fixed one

 # Help and tutorials from
 - [Paul's Projects](http://www.paulsprojects.net/opengl/shadowmap/shadowmap.html)